home-assistant/home-assistant.io/source/_integrations/joaoapps_join.markdown

 The notify platform allows us to send messages to Joaoapps Join devices, the integration allows us to access the other special features that Joaoapps Join offers.
 When in doubt, you can reference the [API documentation](https://joaoapps.com/join/api/) this is based on.

-In the `configuration.yaml` file you need to provide the API key and device id or name of the target device.
+In the {% term "`configuration.yaml`" %} file you need to provide the API key and device id or name of the target device.
 You can find your device id and API key [here](https://joinjoaomgcd.appspot.com/).